valeriepatu9/ece-devops-2020-fall/modules/5-ci-cd/labs.md

 Continuous Integration & Continuous Delivery (Deployment) (CI/CD)

+## Before starting

+It is required for these labs to have an example application with automated tests.
+It is suggested to use the application created in the module 4 "Continuous testing".

+1. Create a repository on GitHub containing the source files of the example application from the folder `modules/4-continuous-testing/assets/`.

 ## 1. CI part - using Travis CI

 1. Go to [travis-ci.com](https://travis-ci.com/) and sing up with GitHub account